MKme/ResQ/README.md

 ## V2.1
 Project files done in KiCAD
-- OLED is now powered 3.3V
+- OLED is now powered 3.3V not 5V
-- OLED VCC and Grnd reversed to accomodate the much more common pin layout
+- OLED VCC and Grnd reversed to accomodate the much more common pin layout -Pullup resistor added for SPI line
 - Spare Signal wires now routed and dont need bodge wires if used
 - Serial lines broken out for teletry transmission via LORA radio (or other UART radio module)